 - Bicycles Available

-The Bamboo House is single-storey and built mostly of rattan, bamboo, timber and thatch.
-In the main pavilion there are three double bedrooms, two of which share a semi-outdoor shower room with twin basins.
-A fourth is housed in a one-bed garden bungalow with its own bathroom.
+The Bamboo House is right next door (a gate connects the two village-size houses); the more rustic of the two (think rough-luxe beach house), it’s built mostly of rattan, bamboo, timber and alang alang thatch and offers three double bedrooms, two of which share a semi-outdoor shower room with twin basins.
+A fourth is housed in a one-bed garden bungalow with its own beautiful bathroom.

 - Air conditioning